 Once unfolded from the one image…

-It was obvious that this particular Uncle Wayan ( as against all the other first sons with the same name) was a favourite with the youngsters who kept seeking him out…
+It was obvious that my particular Uncle Wayan (as against all the other first sons with the same name) was a favourite with the youngsters who kept seeking him out…

 ..but the children were not sure about me, as it appeared that I was the first non-local to have attended a village event.